JoeTwizzle/Twizzle-Game-Engine/README.md

     {
         //Do something
     }
-    //GetKey lets you see if a key was pressed this frame, is held this frame or was released this frame if (ConsoleInput.GetKey('W').Pressed)
+    //GetKey lets you see if a key was pressed this frame, is held this frame or was released this frame. if (ConsoleInput.GetKey('W').Pressed)
     {
         //Do something